 The Armenian population inhabited what had once been a medieval vassal kingdom of Georgia, later divided between an Ottoman-ruled territory and an Iranian portion conquered by Russia in 1828.
-In the Russian territories, the provincial capital was Erivan/Yerevan, but as Armenians grew more affluent, they also gravitated to the old metropolitan centre Tbilisi and the burgeoning oil-rich city of Baku.
-Moreover, already since the 17th century a huge diaspora settled in many parts of Europe, with cultural centres in the Mekhitarist monasteries of Venice (since 1717) and Vienna (since 1810, with a printing house for non-European fonts).
+In the Russian territories, the provincial capital was Erivan/Yerevan, but as Armenians grew more affluent, they also gravitated to the old metropolitan centre of Tbilisi and the burgeoning oil-rich city of Baku.
+Moreover, since the 17th century a huge diaspora had settled in many parts of Europe, with cultural centres in the Mekhitarist monasteries of Venice (since 1717) and Vienna (since 1810, with a printing house for non-European fonts).

 As with the other Caucasian territories, Russian rule proved conducive to cultural modernization and a national cultivation of culture.
 The figure of Xačatur Abovian (1808–1849) – Tartu-educated educationalist, language reformer and novelist – parallels similar cultural practitioners in the region, like the AzeriMirza Fatali Akhundov, who was likewise active in Tbilisi.
 While the institutional ambience was Russian, the intellectual basis for this Romantic Nationalism was laid further afield.
-The first Armenian newspaper was established at the end of the 18th century by the Armenian diaspora in Madras, and after a few decades all bigger Armenian communities in the Ottoman and Russian Empires and in the diaspora had their own national newspapers; the Armenians in the Persian Empire soon followed this trend.
+The first Armenian newspaper was established at the end of the 18th century by the Armenian diaspora in Madras, and after a few decades all the larger Armenian communities in the Ottoman and Russian Empires and in the diaspora had their own national newspapers; the Armenians in the Persian Empire soon followed this trend.
 Meanwhile, in the Armenian Mekhitarist monastery of Venice, an Armenian grammar and an ecclesiastical history had been written in 1779 and 1784 by the monk Mikael Čamčian.

 The Armenian ethno-cultural awareness that developed from these beginnings was based on three major pillars.
-The first was the early adaption of Christianity (beginning of the 4th century) and the subsequent establishment of an autonomous Armenian Apostolic (Gregorian) Church in the 6th century.
+The first was the early adoption of Christianity (beginning of the 4th century) and the subsequent establishment of an autonomous Armenian Apostolic (Gregorian) Church in the 6th century.
 While the conversion to Christianity determined an early and permanent orientation to the Western world, the Armenian Church stood apart from the Orthodox and Roman Catholic traditions since its rejection of the Chalcedon Council, its theological (miaphysite) distinctness providing a clear marker of national identity.
 A second pillar was the construction of an Armenian alphabet around 400 and the ensuing early-established literary tradition.
 The third pillar of identity was the loss of the partly-mythical Great Armenian Kingdom that came to an end after Arab, Seljuq, Mongol, Ottoman and finally Russian invasions between the 7th and 19th centuries.

 This awareness in turn fed into a national ideology that was defined by the perception of being an ancient, chosen people, driven by the desire for reunification and the ambition to return to the alleged historical homelands.
-This ambition, which is often called ”the Armenian Cause” would become a source of inspiration for a more politically motivated nationalism at the end of the 19th century.
+This ambition, which is often called ”the Armenian Cause”, would become a source of inspiration for a more politically motivated nationalism at the end of the 19th century.

-In the urban centres of Tbilisi and Baku, upwardly mobile Armenians mingled with the older-established populations – Georgians and Azeri Muslims, respectively, with whom the Armenians’ good standing among the Russian authorities and their economic prosperity caused tensions.
+In the urban centres of Tbilisi and Baku, upwardly mobile Armenians mingled with the older-established populations – Georgians and Azeri Muslims respectively, with whom the Armenians’ good standing among the Russian authorities and their economic prosperity caused tensions.
 Following the Russo-Turkish War of 1877-78, this situation was also affected by the increasingly hostile climate against Armenians across the Ottoman border: this positioned Russia as a protective counterweight against Ottoman and Turkist enmity.
 Despite the cultural intolerance of the reign of Alexander III, which principally affected the Armenian Church institutions, Russian rule was still considered the lesser of two evils.
 A “Young Armenian” movement (forerunner of the revolutionary nationalist organizations of the following decades, notably the Armenian Revolutionary Federation or Dashnak) was founded in Tbilisi in 1889, which undertook reprisal raids against Ottoman Kurds suspected of persecuting Armenians.
-The reformist novelist Raffi (Hakob Melik Hakobian, 1835–1888), whose tales were published in Artstruni’s Mshak in the 1870s and 1880s, already denounced anti-Armenian persecutions by Turks and Kurds, notably in “The fool” (1880, set in the recent Turko-Russian war).
+The reformist novelist Hakob Melik Hakobian (ps.
+Raffi) (Hakob Melik Hakobian, 1835–1888), whose tales were published in Artstruni’s Mshak in the 1870s and 1880s, already denounced anti-Armenian persecutions by Turks and Kurds, notably in “The fool” (1880, set in the recent Turko-Russian War).